 Open the JSON credentials file and find the 'client_email' field (looks like '[email protected]').
 Copy this email.
 In Google Sheets, open the spreadsheet you want n8n to access, click 'Share', paste the service account email, and grant 'Editor' permissions.

 You must share EACH Sheet that n8n will access.
-Create a 'Real Estate Automation' folder in Google Drive, share the entire folder with the service account, and all Sheets inside inherit access.
+Create a 'CRE Investment Automation' folder in Google Drive, share the entire folder with the service account, and all Sheets inside inherit access.

 In n8n, create a new workflow and add a Google Sheets node.
 Click 'Create New Credentials' → 'Service Account'.
 Upload the JSON credentials file downloaded earlier.
 Test the connection by adding a 'Google Sheets' node set to 'Append' and pointing to your test Sheet—execute the workflow to verify data is written.